 You may need to turn to your health insurance or MedPay coverage to pay your medical bills as you wait for the outcome of your settlement.
 We can also write a letter of protection for our clients, pausing collections and allowing them to continue treatments while their legal case proceeds.

-Contact a Pedestrian Accident Lawyer in San Mateo Today!
+Contact a San Mateo Pedestrian Accident Lawyer Today!

 If you were in a pedestrian accident with a motor vehicle and sustained injuries, you should not attempt to handle your case on your own.
 Put your trust in our team of San Mateo pedestrian accident attorneys who have the right experience to help you navigate your claim, identify the responsible party, and secure the compensation you deserve.